frankyeh/DSI-Studio-Website/doc/cli_t1.md

 ---

-## Notes from the Source Code

-1. **Directory and BIDS Handling**:
+## Directory behavior

+1. **BIDS/NIFTI detection**:
-   - For a directory source, DSI Studio first looks for BIDS DWI data, then other NIFTI DWI files, and otherwise falls back to DICOM conversion.
+   - For a directory source, DSI Studio first looks for BIDS DWI data, then other NIFTI DWI files.
    - `--bids=1` can be used to request BIDS handling explicitly.

-2. **Output Directory**:
+2. **NIFTI output directory**:
-   - If the `--output` parameter is not provided, the resulting SRC files are saved in the same directory as the input files.
+   - For directory-based NIFTI/BIDS conversion, `--output` is an output directory.
+If omitted, SRC files are written next to the NIFTI inputs.

-3. **Reverse Phase Encoding**:
+3. **Reverse phase encoding**:
    - Reverse-phase data detected during directory/BIDS conversion are saved as an `.rz` companion when TOPUP/EDDY is not run during SRC generation.

-4. **Error Handling**:
+4. **DICOM fallback**:
-   - The tool performs various checks for mismatched b-values, b-vectors, and file compatibility, displaying error messages when issues are encountered.

-5. **Default Behavior**:
-   - If no NIFTI diffusion data are found under a directory `--source`, DSI Studio attempts DICOM conversion.
+   - If no NIFTI diffusion data are found under the directory, DSI Studio attempts DICOM conversion using the directory-based DICOM workflow.